×

 The Pauline Author starts out by explaining the great priesthood of Melchizedek as a reflection of the priesthood of Jesus.

 The point is that Melchizedek is a representation of our high priest, Christ: a king-priest of righteousness and of peace.
-He remains our high priest perpetually.
+Made like the Son of God, He remains a priest perpetually (v 3).
 And His authority is above the authority of any other priest.

 Biblical Text